 - Ending with praise can smooth the employee’s feelings of having been criticized by making her feel appreciated nonetheless.

 Bottom line: I think you will have success in communicating the need for behavior change if you utilize the sandwich method.
 Always begin with a positive observation of affirmative behavior or a character trait.
 This is followed by constructive criticism in a positive tone and friendly demeanor.
-Then end the conversation on another positive note with a slice of bread or a compliment on the bottom.
+Then end the conversation on another positive note with a slice of bread or a compliment on the top.